Kirs1/cs506-final-project/README.md

 The tool for predicting integer and interval goals

 ## Summary
-Goal Predictor is a tool for predicting integer goals and interval goals (less than 2.5 goals and more than 2.5 goals).
+Goal Predictor is a tool for predicting integer goals, interval goals (less than 2.5 goals and more than 2.5 goals) and win/draw/loss.
 It makes predictions by inputting match data.
-Currently, the Random Forest model is used to predict integer goals, and the Xgboost model is used to predict interval goals.
+Currently, the Random Forest model is used to predict integer goals, and the Xgboost model is used to predict interval goals and win/draw/loss.

 ## Run the code
 1. Make sure the required toolkit and python3 are installed on your computer.
 2. Git clone cs506-final-project.
 3. In the cs506-final-project folder of the terminal, enter: make.
 (Automatically download the environment to decompress the zip and run the code.)
+You can also choose to run in segments, but you must first make connect and make clean_data. （After installing the environment and unzipping）

 # Data